AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 ## Install the plug-in using Launch custom code editor

-If you do not want to use the plug-in extension, you can use the custom code editor.

 1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
 1. Click on the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.